soitgoes/Mite/README.md

 and to make doing migrations easier than not doing migrations for even the most simple project.

 Supported Databases
-MsSql
+* MsSql
-MySql
+* MySql

 Supported Platforms
-Any machine that can run .net or mono applications
+* Any machine that can run .net or mono applications

-The tenants of Mite are as follows
+# Tenants of Mite

 * SQL is a perfectly good DSL that developers know and already have tooling for.
 * Down migrations are required for expected behavior on conflict resolution.
 * Order is significant in migrations and is enforced